 Why you should use video content for your event:

-There's about a million reasons for you including video in your event marketing.
+There are about a million reasons for you to include video in your event marketing.
 Let me serve you a little appetizer:

 - CMI states that nearly 80% of B2B companies are using some form of video in their content marketing.